AmberForrester/Portfolio/README.md

   </div>
 ```
 > [!TIP]
-> Use a theme provider to switch the UI background grid to dark mode.
+> Use a theme provider to switch the UI Grid Background to dark mode.

 <h5 align='center'>Dark Mode in Next.js</h5>